-Perhaps the best-known generalization about the language system is that it is represented on one side of the brain – usually the left – more than the other.
+Perhaps the best-known generalization about the anatomy of the language system is that it is represented on one side of the brain – usually the left – more than the other.
 Many lines of evidence support this view.
 Specific impairments to linguistic abilities are known as aphasia, and aphasia results much more often from damage to the left hemisphere of the brain than from damage to the right.
 It is also possible to temporarily deactivate one or other hemisphere.
 This is usually done as an investigative prelude to brain surgery, particularly in cases of epilepsy.
 It can be done by injecting a fast-acting drug into the carotid artery on one side of the body, or alternatively by weak electrical stimulation of part of the cortex.
 Deactivation of the left hemisphere causes a disruption of speech and language much more often than does deactivation of the right hemisphere.
 These techniques have also led to estimates that language is processed predominantly in the left hemisphere in about 97 per cent of right-handed people but in about only 60 per cent of left-handers.

 It is known that the initial perception of speech, like that of other sounds, is carried out bilaterally, whereas language is usually lateralized to the left hemisphere.
 There must thus be a point in the analysis of the speech signal where mechanisms on just one side ‘take over’ from the bilateral auditory areas.
 Brain scanning studies show that this is indeed the case: the additional activation in response to speech which is understood, compared to speech which is in an unknown language, is mainly on the left.